St Andrews Safety Improvements Project

 Great initiative!
 Traffic calming & active transport priority please

-by bradyCNVcyclist, almost 3 years ago
+by bradyCNVcyclist, over 3 years ago

 I live nearby and my young family frequently walks, bikes and occasionally drives to this area to visit Welcome Parlour & the coffee shop, as well as just recreational travel between Spirit Trail and Green Necklace.
 I'm often biking with my 1.5 year old daughter on the back, so extra cautious and aware of the risks of mingling with fast-moving vehicles.